 - Sales Growth: – Top line growth 10 Yrs = 17%, 5 Yrs = 17.25%, 3 Yrs = 17.5%.
 Gujarat Automotive Gears Ltd is maintaining a healthy growth rate of 17% and penetrating new markets and new clients.

-- Profitability:- Gujarat Automotive Gears Ltd is maintaining operating profit margin (OPM) of around 23% & net profit margin (NPM) of around 15%.
-Margins have surged from 15% to 23% OPM due to weak Rupee against Euro (Dec’13 to Dec’14).
-Margins may return to about 15% OPM & 8% NPM when Rupee gains strength against Euro.
-For long-term perspective, the surge in the last year can be averaged out with previous years’ performances.
+- Profitability:- Gujarat Automotive Gears Ltd is maintaining an operating profit margin (OPM) of around 23% & a net profit margin (NPM) of around 15%.
+Margins have surged from 15% to 23% OPM due to the weak Rupee against Euro (Dec’13 to Dec’14).
+Margins may return to about 15% OPM & 8% NPM when the Rupee gains strength against Euro.
+From a long-term perspective, the surge in the last year can be averaged out with previous years’ performances.
 Net margin suffered a huge drop in 2011, except that company is improving its efficiency.
-No loss in last 10 years.
+No loss in the last 10 years.

 Operating Efficiency of Gujarat Automotive Gears Ltd:

-- Current ratio of the Gujarat Automotive Gears Ltd stays above 2, while last year the company made a long term deposit of 9cr (Can’t understand the reason behind that – need your guidance) (Refer notes 9).
+- The current ratio of Gujarat Automotive Gears Ltd stays above 2, while last year the company made a long term deposit of 9cr (Can’t understand the reason behind that – need your guidance) (Refer notes 9).

-- Receivable days is 59 (Improved from 80-85days), and payables is 85 days.
+- Receivable days is 59 (Improved from 80-85days), and payables are 85 days.
 This looks the management is very conscious about the working capital.